Skip to main content

 Have a quick question?
 Jump to the Q&A page

-VCE Physical Education Unit 2 covers the relationship between physical activity and society.
-Sociocultural factors shape who participates, how much, and in what activities.
-The Australian data is well-documented through Sport Australia's AusPlay survey and AIHW reports.
+Sociocultural factors shape who participates in physical activity, how much, and in what activities.
+The Australian patterns are documented through Sport Australia's AusPlay survey and Australian Institute of Health and Welfare (AIHW) reports.

 Gender